Visit the Museum

 Facilities & Site

 There are lots of things to see at the Lincoln Museum and Cultural Centre!
 Besides our purpose-built museum building, we also have two historic buildings and an early-settler cemetery on site.
-Explore the historic buildings with costumed interpreters from June to August, during museum opening hours, or book a private tour from May 15 to September 30.
+Explore the historic buildings with costumed interpreters from June to August, during museum opening hours, or book a private tour.

 The Museum Grounds